frederic-perez/AmE-dictionary/data/interjections.md

 __oh man__ _informal_ __1__ Used to express excitement or enthusiasm. _Oh man, the first Indiana Jones is such a great movie!_ __2__ Used to express disappointment, frustration, or overwhelm. _Oh man, Mom is going to have a fit when she sees all this mud on the carpet._
 __oh__ :two::hammer: _You went oh for two._
 __phew__ :two: Used to express relief, fatigue, surprise, or disgust.
-__poof__ :two: Used to indicate a sudden vanishing: _The magician waved a wand, and poof!
+__poof__ :three: Used to indicate a sudden vanishing: _The magician waved a wand, and poof!
 The birds disappeared!_
 __roger__ __1__ _informal_ All right; OK.
 __Semper fi__ :two: Used as a shortened form of the Latin phrase _semper fidelis_, “always faithful,” motto of the U.S. Marine Corps.
 __sh__ (sh, shhh) Used to urge silence.